hannahbarkley/reefbudgetR/README.md

 production and erosion rates.
 Package tools and processes are translated to R based on Indo-Pacific ReefBudget methdology and materials (Perry et al. 2018) and modified for use with Pacific NCRMP data.

-For additional information on data analyses and methodological approaches, see: Hannah C. Barkley, Rebecca M. Weible, Ariel A.
+For additional information on data analyses and methodological approaches, see: Barkley HC, Weible RM, Halperin AA, Alagata CE, Kindinger TL, Torres-Pulliza D, Lamirand MS, Huntington BE, Couch CS, Amir CG, et al. 2023.
-Halperin, Candace E. Alagata, Tye L. Kindinger, Damaris Torres-Pulliza, Mia S. Lamirand, Brittany E. Huntington, Courtney S. Couch, Corinne G.
-Amir, Nicole I. Besemer, Jonathan A. Charendoff, Jon Ehrenberg, Joao D.
-Garriques, Andrew E. Gray, Nathan Hayes, Kurt E. Ingeman, Lori H. Luers, Kaylyn S. McCoy, Noah V. Pomeroy, Joy N. Smith, Bernardo Vargas-Ángel, Erica K. Towle, Jennifer C. Samson.
-2023.
 Carbonate budget assessments in the U.S. Pacific Islands: report of methods comparison results and summary of standard operating procedures.
-U.S. Dept. of Commerce, NOAA Technical Memorandum NMFS-PIFSC-##, p. <doi:10>… \[UPDATE when published\].
+U.S. Dept. of Commerce, NOAA Technical Memorandum NMFS-PIFSC-154, 7979 p. doi: 10.25923/g4hg-7686.

 For additional metadata and downloadable data, see:
 <https://www.fisheries.noaa.gov/inport/item/67804>.